bluemountaincyber/avoiding-data-disasters/workbook/docs/exercises/exercise2.md

     2. It failed!
 That's what we want!
 We tried to break a rule and AWS wouldn't let us.

     3. There's another template that does not attempt to create a public bucket we can use that is part of another script: `build-nopublic.sh`.
 Run that command to deploy a private bucket.
+This should get us back to where we left off for the next few exercises.

         ```bash
         /home/cloudshell-user/avoiding-data-disasters/build-nopublic.sh